 As a Host, An has interviewed A-List stars such as Awkwafina from Crazy Rich Asians (2018), Tzi Ma from Mulan (2020), Veronica Ngo from Star Wars: The Last Jedi (2018), and Johnny Dang from Godzilla: King of the Monsters (2019).

-In Sept 2020, she was on the front cover of a Viet-Ameri Magazine, Bamboo Pen, as one of the most inspiring Vietnamese-Ameri young artists.
-And in Dec of 2020, An was crowned as Miss Vietnam America Regency International of 2021.
+In April 2021, she was on the front cover of Viet Lifestyles Magazine, as one of the most inspiring Vietnamese-Ameri young artists.

-An is currently pursuing her Ph.D. in Media Psychology (Cinema Studies) & her Harvard extended study to further her career in Acting and Producing, focusing on films that better represent the Pan-Asian American community in all genres that she loves - drama, war-drama, romance, and a comedy & making a name for herself in a very loud industry.
+An is currently pursuing her Ph.D. (expected to graduate in 2022) and her Harvard extended study to further her career in Acting and Producing, focusing on films that better represent the Pan-Asian American community in all genres that she loves - drama, war-drama, romance, and comedy & making a name for herself in a very difficult industry.
 She hopes to get the same equal opportunity as the starlets she watched growing up.